 The company offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.

-(< III takiis)

-ticulars For the year ended March 31, 2021

-Amounts recognised in statement of profit or loss

-Current tax

-Current year (a) 406 219

-Amounts recognised in statement of profit or loss Current tax March 31, 2022 Amounts recognised in statement of profit or loss Current tax
+Par ticulars For the year ended March 31, 2022 For the year ended March 31, 2021 Α. Amounts recognised in statement of profit or loss Current tax Current year (a) 406 219

 40 Income Tax Expense (contd.)